TorCanHack/expenses-chart-component-main/README.md

 ### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

 I like the thinking behind the fetch API.
-I would like to experiment and build more with it so that i will have a solid grasp of its inner workings.
+I would like to experiment and build more with it so that I will have a solid grasp of its inner workings.